hubin-keio/Spike_NLP/README.md

 ## Purpose

-## Installation - WIP
+## Installation
+To match the packages found in our conda environment, spike_env, you can run: `conda create --name spike_env --file package-list.txt`.
 The pnlp module can be installed using `pip install -e .`.
-Additional dependencies can be found in *INSERT REQUIREMENTS.TXT etc.*
+Additional dependencies for pip (that may or may not be in `package-list.txt` can be found in `requirements.txt`.

 Other requirements:
 - NVIDIA GPU